If your team uses Jira Service Management (JSM) for support or IT, you’ve probably had this thought before: "Is it time to add another Jira agent?"

-It seems like a straightforward question, but that one decision can have a real impact on your budget and your team’s efficiency.
-In this guide, we’ll break down what a "Jira agent" actually is, what they do all day, and how that per-agent pricing model can start to sting.
-We’ll also look at a smarter way to handle a growing workload using AI, without just buying more and more expensive licenses.
+It’s an important question, and the answer can help you better understand your budget and your team's efficiency.
+In this guide, we'll break down what a "Jira agent" actually is, their essential daily contributions, and how Jira's structured pricing model works for growing teams.
+We’ll also look at how to handle a growing workload using AI to enhance your existing Jira setup.

 What is a Jira agent?

 In Jira Service Management, a "Jira agent" is a licensed user who works directly on customer requests.
-They’re the people on your team who have full access to the system to resolve tickets, communicate with users, and generally keep things moving.
+They're the people on your team who have full access to the system to resolve tickets, communicate with users, and keep operations running smoothly.

 It helps to know how they're different from the other user types in JSM: